 The master bedroom has an en suite WC and a separate little en suite shower too.

 The other double bedroom is on the ground floor.
-There is a second bathroom across the hallway.
+There is a shower-room across the hallway.

 Another view of the ground floor bedroom with its ornamental feature fireplace.

 This is one of the two twin bedrooms on the first floor.

 The second twin bedroom, also on the first floor.

 Another view of the second twin bedroom so that you can see the layout clearly.

 This is the first floor bathroom.
 The bathroom on the ground floor has a shower cubicle which replaces the original bath.

 The view from the top of the hill before heading down to Hartland Quay.

 North Devon has some incredible sandy surfing beaches as well as the cliffs and rocky coves.
 This is Woolacombe.